Probesys/lotemplate/README.md

-# OOTemplateFiller
+# LOTemplateFiller

-OOTemplateFiller is a script that fills a given document, used as a template, with elements given in a json file.
+LOTemplateFiller is a script that fills a given document, used as a template, with elements given in a json file.
 This script can be used as an API (using Flask), a CLI or a python module for your own code.
 For more information on a specific usage, read, the `Execute and use the API` or `Execute and use the CLI` section.